-My nutrition practice has been growing in the last year.
+My health coaching business has been growing in the last year.
 Even on the darkest days this year when my thoughts were overshadowed by anger and pain, I would feel a sense of growing happiness when my clients succeeded in their baby steps: quitting sugar, establishing healthy eating habits, sleeping more, and moving with pleasure.
 I knew that it was the right decision to quit my successful corporate career and do what’s aligned with my calling.
 I do know that someone out there reading this story will pause and think about what’s more important – to create a healthier living now or to struggle with pain and lose time with your loved ones.

 Extending your life might not be on your agenda now, and you may think “I’ll think about sugar and fast food tomorrow”.
 I’ve learned that even small steps of reducing harmful substances we use can help us feel happier and healthier.
-Obesity rates reached its peak this year, and it doesn’t seem to be getting any better.
+Obesity rates reached their peak this year, and it doesn’t seem to be getting any better.
 Our end is rarely the first thing on our minds, but our quality of life should be.
 Being healthy in mind and body will make every moment more rewarding.

-So this is my motivation for my nutrition practice.
+So this is my motivation for my health coaching practice.
 Life goals and crazy ambitious adventures can wait.
 Right now I promise my family, friends, and clients to support them in the art of small steps that lead to our big changes.
 Getting a bit more water today, eating a bit more vegetables tomorrow, and sleeping in with no regrets on Sundays.
 Go run that marathon, climb Everest, and visit all the countries you have ever wanted.
 But remember about today’s tiny challenges that can impact your life, too.
 Find the person who’ll be your best friend, and enjoy time with them.
 Remind them how important it is to take care of their health, and don’t forget about yours.
 Take a small step towards the healthier you.